lightstep/tracetest-nomad/jobspec/README.md

 ## Gotchas

-Be sure to start the Jaeger job before the OTel Collector and Tracetest jobs.

 Sometimes the OTel Collector has trouble sending data to Jaeger, even though everything appears to be up and running.

 Sometimes, even when data is sent to Jaeger, Tracetest can't seem to find the traces.

+>**NOTE:** I have no idea why this happens, but this does seem to fix things.
+You may need to re-try a few times.
+I would love to know why it can be finicky like this.

-If you encounter either of these scenarios, purge the Jaeger, Tracetest, and OTel Collector jobs and re-deploy as per below:
+If you encounter either of the above scenarios, purge the Jaeger, Tracetest, and OTel Collector jobs and re-deploy as per below:

 1. Purge jobs